Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Summary and conclusions

-Given the purely analytical and numerical in nature of this work, our model reduction analysis was able to make use of full-state field data.
-Even when complete first-principles models are available, model reduction using insufficient and/or highly noisy experimental data alone may obstruct the accurate estimation of energy closure.
-In \cite{Bhattacharyya_2022}, we provided details on how to manage situations where experimental data is insufficient for estimating energy closure, such as when only displacement data is available and velocity data is not.
-We also discussed strategies to reduce measurement noise and efficient methods to calculate energy closure with noisy data.
+As this work is purely analytical and numerical, we used full-state field data.
+However, even with a first-principles model, noisy or insufficient experimental data may hinder accurate energy closure estimation.
+In \cite{Bhattacharyya_2022}, we addressed this by outlining how to proceed with limited data (e.g., missing velocities), strategies to reduce measurement noise, and efficient estimation methods for noisy inputs.

-As implemented here, energy closure analysis exploited the periodicity of solutions to facilitate calculations, in that energy input and dissipated (Eq.~\ref{eq:WdWf}) needed only to be computed using data from one steady-state response period.
-However, our approach is not limited to the analysis of periodic response data: in principle, chaotic, or even random, behaviors can be analyzed for energy closure with, however, the likely expense of having to collect more data to accurately estimate the \textit{average} energy balance.
-Indeed, this was what was done to determine the consistency of subspaces obtained using data from each of the $10^4$ values of $F$ of Fig.~\ref{fig:bfd}: to quantify energy closure for the chaotic responses, we used the data from all 16 forcing periods used to construct the bifurcation diagram, and found that this was sufficient to attain statistical convergence.
-All this said, however, at least for deterministic systems, a very important practical consequence of the robustness of the ROMs demonstrated in our study is that only data from periodic responses need be studied.
-This provides a potentially massive savings in the time required for data collection.
+In this paper, we leveraged periodicity to simplify computations: energy input and dissipation (Eq.~\ref{eq:WdWf}) were evaluated using data from a single steady-state period.
+However, the assessment of energy closure is not limited to periodic data: in principle, it can be determined for chaotic or stochastic behaviors, though this generally will require more data to estimate the average energy balance accurately.
+Indeed, for the $10^4$ values of $F$ in Fig.~\ref{fig:bfd}, energy closure for chaotic responses was evaluated using data from all 16 forcing periods used in constructing the bifurcation diagram, which was sufficient for statistical convergence.
+However, for deterministic systems, a key outcome of the ROMs’ robustness to parameter variations is that only periodic responses need be analyzed, keeping data collection requirements to a minimum.

+A fundamental limitation of our approach is that only steady state data was used to construct ROMs and, thus, we cannot expect our models to reliably model arbitrary transient behavior.
+However, this is a limitation of any model reduction procedure because, in general, it will always be possible to start transients from unmodeled degrees of freedom far away from attracting steady states.
+On the other hand, the fact that our ROMs reproduce the entire bifurcation structure indicates that they \textit{are} capable of capturing transient dynamics starting sufficiently close to steady states: if this were not true, at each stability transition the ROM would have not approached the correct attractor, as needed to generate the bifurcation diagram using simple continuation.